Previous dayFebruary 9, 2026Next day

 0.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 81 km NE of Wiseman, Alaska at 17:48 UTC on February 9, 2026.
+At 17:48 UTC on February 9, 2026, a magnitude 2.3 tremor occurred 81 km NE of Wiseman, Alaska.
 At a depth of just 0.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 67.890°N, -148.671°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 67.890°, -148.671°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09